Doctor insights on:

 Recurrent chickenpo: When first infected with chickenpox (varicella) the virus remains alive in your nervous system for the rest of your life and for unclear reasons can recur, often in localized area of your body (on one side only).
 This latter rash is called zoster and a person who has never had chickenpox can "get" chickenpox from this rash, . ...Read more

 There are different types of herpes infections; herpes simplex infection of mouth (gingivostomatitis) and lips (labialis) are the most common.
 Others include genital herpes, and herpes zoster.
 Herpes infection could very mild to very dangerous depending on the type and location of the body affected.
 I ...Read more

-- What is the difference between folliculitis and genital herpes?
+- What is the difference between shingles and herpes?

-- What is the difference between a pimple and herpes?
+- What the difference between boils and herpes?

 - What is the difference between a cold sore and herpes?

-- What is the difference between scabies and herpes?
+- What is the difference between these two herpangina and herpes vagina?